robyftp/Tree/README.md

-## Why did the burglar hang his mugshot on the wall?
-To prove that he was framed!
+## Why did the knife dress up in a suit?
+Because it wanted to look sharp